neo-one-suite/neo-one/packages/neo-one-website/tutorial/tutorial.md

 First, invoke the smart contract method which will return a `Promise<TransactionResult>`.
 The `TransactionResult` object contains two properties, `transaction` which is the full transaction object that was relayed to the network, and `confirmed` which is a function we can call to wait for the transaction to be confirmed.

 Second, call `confirmed` which returns a `Promise<InvokeReceipt>`.
 This `InvokeReceipt` contains many useful properties, like the `event`s that were emitted during execution as well as the final `result` of the smart contract invocation.
 To learn more, take a look at the detailed [documentation](/docs/smart-contract-apis#methods) on invoking smart contract methods.
-Methods marked with `@receive` also take an additional argument for the native assets to send with the invocation.

 Putting it all together, we see both forms of invoking smart contract methods in the above snippet.
 When we mint tokens, we use the 2-step form, and when we transfer we use the 1-step or shortcut form.